-E-cigarettes have not been fully studied for safety or effectiveness and are not currently regulated by anyone.
+E-cigarettes have not been fully studied for safety or effectiveness and their manufacture and ingredients are not currently regulated by anyone.

-Electronic nicotine delivery systems (ENDS) - like the e-cigarette, are battery-powered devices that provide doses of nicotine and other additives to the user in an aerosol or vapor.
-There are currently multiple types of ENDS on the U.S. market, including: e-cigarettes, e-hookahs, hookah pens, vape pens, vaping, e-cigars, and others.
+Electronic Smoking Devices - like the e-cigarette, are battery-powered devices that provide doses of nicotine and other additives to the user in an aerosol or vapor.
+There are currently multiple types on the U.S. market, including: e-cigarettes, e-hookahs, hookah pens, vape pens, vaping, e-cigars, and others.

 Just a few drops of "E-juice" absorbed by the skin or swallowed can send a child to the emergency room.
 Ingesting as little as one-third of an ounce of "E-juice," which is less than the amount of liquid in a coffee creamer, may be fatal for children.

 Current e-cigarette use among middle and high school students tripled from 2013 to 2014, according to data published by the Centers for Disease Control and Prevention and the U.S. Food and Drug Administration's Center for Tobacco Products.